nmukerje/EMR-Hudi-Workshop/spark-streaming-kinesis/README.md

 ```

 ## Spark Shell
-Run the shell with command below and copy paste from  spark-streaming-kinesis/src/main/scala/kinesis/hudi/latefile/spark-shell-commands.txt
+Run the shell with command below and copy paste code from   [kinesis.hudi.latefile.SparkKinesisConsumerHudiProcessor](src/main/scala/kinesis/hudi/latefile/SparkKinesisConsumerHudiProcessor.scala).
+The code that needs to be copied is between  (Spark Shell ---Start ) and (Spark Shell ---End ).
+Also ensure that the you hard code the paremeters like s3_bucket, streamName, region ,tableType and hudiTableNamePrefix.

 ```
 spark-shell \